AirDrop Not Working? Here Are the Alternatives That Actually Work

 Zapfile is the closest thing to AirDrop's simplicity that works across any device, any platform, any distance.
 Open zapfile.ai in a browser, drop the file, copy the link, send it.
 The recipient opens the link and downloads.
 No app installation.
 No accounts.
 No file size limit.
 Files transfer as exact byte-for-byte copies with no compression — the same quality guarantee AirDrop provides, but without the Apple-only constraint.

-The key architectural difference from cloud-based alternatives: Zapfile doesn't store your file on any server.
-The file passes through Zapfile's infrastructure as encrypted packets — relayed and discarded immediately.
-Nothing sits on a server waiting to be breached or accessed.
-For the "I need to send this to someone right now" scenario that AirDrop solves for Apple users, Zapfile solves universally.
+The key architectural difference from cloud-based alternatives: Zapfile doesn't permanently store your file.
+The file is encrypted in transit (TLS) and at rest (AES-256) while staged temporarily on Cloudflare R2, then permanently deleted the moment the recipient downloads.
+Nothing sits on a server after delivery.
+For the "I need to send this to someone" scenario that AirDrop solves for Apple users, Zapfile solves universally.

 For same-network cross-platform: PairDrop or LocalSend